Betting on Soccer in Virginia

 You may also be asked to select a couple of security questions and provide answers for added protection.
 Note: If there are any bonus codes required, look for the box to enter them as you register.
 It will be one of the only boxes marked as optional for you to fill.

-Once you’ve finished registration, you can jump right to the sportsbook’s lobby to see your soccer betting options or head directly to the deposit page.
+Once you’ve finished registration, you can jump right to the VA sports betting app‘s lobby to see your soccer betting options or head directly to the deposit page.
 Most sportsbooks offer several methods for funding your account.
 You’ll likely see several of the following options:

 After your account is funded, head back to the sportsbook’s lobby.
 Most sportsbooks are arranged in a similar format to each other, so you’ll see a version of the following layout from left to right:

-The left column will contain a list of sports upon which the sportsbook has bets available.
+The left column will contain a list of sports upon that the sportsbook takes bets on.
 You can select soccer from the list, usually, but you can also choose the option that says “Sports A-Z” if you do not see what you want.

 The middle section will be the sportsbook’s featured wagers and live betting options that it wants to promote.
 You may find soccer leagues including MLS or the English Premier League listed here for betting.
 If you want a complete list of soccer leagues available to bet on, go directly to the soccer tab.